horyan/jhornig-clone/README.md

 ## jhornig-clone

-Learning modern design principles without frameworks and libraries.
+Learning to implement modern website layouts and components.